revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-10. What are typed functions in TypeScript?
+10.What are typed functions in TypeScript?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-In Typescript, a function can be created as a named function or an anonymous function.
-We can further add types to each of the parameters of the function as well.
+In Typescript, a function can be created as a named function or an anonymous function.We can further add types to each of the parameters of the function as well.

 ```ts